traversys/Tideway/docs/endpoints/discovery.md

 | format=**string** | String | | "object"
 | limit=**integer** | Integer | | | 100 |
 | delete=**boolean** | Boolean | | | False |

-- Get a summary of the devices inferred by a discovery run which have a specific inferred kind.

 ```python
 >>> discovery.getDiscoveryRunResult("1234567890", "Host", format="object").json()